 - Training and safety tutorials

-Customer support agreements serve as the core communicative document for your machines.
-You can consult these customer support agreements to answer your questions.
+Customer value agreements serve as the core communicative document for your machines.
+You can consult these customer value agreements to answer your questions.
 They divvy transparent machine needs and timelines, so you have one less thing to mull over.

-Most customer support agreements are customizable.
+Most customer value agreements are customizable.
 You can pick and choose what you want, with most incorporating these standard services: